-The thrust bearings should be a tight, push fit and not require glue (Though if your hand is steadier than mine it may help).
+The thrust bearings should be a tight, push fit, and not require glue (Though if your hand is steadier than mine cyanoacrylate glue may help).
 The 5mm brass tube for the axles will definitely benefit from some cyanoacrylate on the ABS to hold them in place when inserted into the plastic (ie into the wind vane, and the anemometer rotor).
-Rough the end of the tube up a bit with sandpaper or a file to help adhesion.
+Rough the end of the tube up a bit with sandpaper, or a file, to help adhesion.
 The Temperature and Barometric pressure does not need calibrating.
 However Rainfall (it is fairly close) and Wind Speed will need calibration.
-As long as the magnet in the wind direction sensor is close enough to trigger two adjacent reed switches when half way between the two reeds, it will allow 8 reed switches to reliably indicate 16 directions.
+As long as the magnet in the wind direction sensor vane is close enough to trigger two adjacent reed switches when half way between the two reeds, it will allow 8 reed switches to reliably indicate 16 directions.

-The reed switches in the direction indicator are vertical and are not trimmed, just the top end curled over to allow easy soldering to the common GND wire ring.
+The reed switches in the direction indicator are vertical and the ends are are not trimmed, just bend the top end (3-4mm) over with fine pliers to allow easy soldering to the common GND wire ring.
 (Be careful as the glass/wire junction is very fragile.)
 A ninth hole is supplied for the return GND wire.
-Extra spacing maybe required, eg a small ring of heat shrink tubing to keep the moving parts of the anemometer and wind speed separated and seated on the bearings in the stationary base.
-This was too fine to print.
+So nine wires come out of the bottom of this part.

-All the magnets N-S poles should be aligned along the line of the reed switch.
-The magnet lines of force between N-S have the smoothest switching effect, ie don't use one of the poles, N or S, on its own.
-This also helps eliminate bounce, or multiple triggering.
+All the magnets N-S poles should be aligned along the lines of the reed switches.
+The midway point in the magnetic lines of force between N-S poles have the smoothest switching effect, ie don't use one of the poles, N or S, on its own.
+This also helps reduce bounce, or multiple triggering.

 Non-printable Parts List

 Arduino Uno Board + Prototyping Shield

-10 of Magnetic Reed Switches, glass 14mm x 2mm
+10 of Magnetic Reed Switches, the glass section is 14mm x 2mm

 4 Thrust Bearings 8mm OD x2.5mm by 5 mm ID

 3 Neodymium magnets, 3mm OD x 2mm thick

-Scrap brass tube OD 5mm (eg Car Radio Antenna)
+Scrap brass tube OD 5mm (eg salvaged Car Radio Antenna)

 Hook up wire (various colours helps)